telerik/teststudio-docs/docs/testing-framework/write-tests-in-code/intermediate-topics-wtc/element-identification-wtc/finding-page-elements.md

 * Prefix the string parameter with 'p:' for partial strings matching. e.g. 'p:Arizona' will match any content containing the string 'Arizona'.

 * Prefix the string parameter with 'x:' for regular expression matching. e.g. 'x:[*foo*]' will match any content containing the string 'foo' in the middle of it.
-For more information about  regular expressions see: http://msdn.microsoft.com/en-us/library/2k3te2cs.aspx.
+For more information about regular expressions see <a href="http://msdn.microsoft.com/en-us/library/2k3te2cs.aspx" target="_blank">this MSDN article</a>.

 ##Identification Sample##